 The Company prides itself on its high standards of disclosure and corporate transparency.
-F&N aims to provide fair, relevant, comprehensive and timely information regarding the Group's performance and progress to Shareholders and the investment community to enable them to make informed investment decisions.
-The Group's dedicated Investor Relations ("IR") team is tasked with and focuses on facilitating communications between the Company and its Shareholders, as well as with the investment community.
+At the Securities Investors Association (Singapore) 17th Investors' Choice Awards, F&N was the winner of the Most Transparent Company Award (Consumer Staples) and runner-up for the Internal Audit Excellence Award.
+F&N is committed to providing fair, relevant, comprehensive and timely information regarding the Group's performance and progress to shareholders and the investment community to enable them to make informed investment decisions.
+The Group's dedicated Investor Relations ("IR") team is tasked with and focuses on facilitating communications between the Company and its shareholders, as well as with the investment community.